cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/overview.rst

 This diagram highlights some important information which we describe next

-Cloudmesh main components
+Cloudmesh Main Components
 ----------------------------------------------------------------------

 The main cloudmesh component include:

 * Cloudmesh Install Management: which allows to easily install cloudmesh on a given operating system.
 This can also include a virtual machine.
 * Cloudmesh Baremetal Management (currently part of core): which allows the deployment of an os via bare metal through cloudmesh.
   The important differentiation to other systems is that users can be authorized to conduct bare metal provision based on service policy descriptions.
 The user may not be the administrator of the machine.
 * Cloudmesh Core: which contains the major components to interface with external subsystems to conduct bare matel provisioning, interact with IaaS such as virtual machines, HPC queues, or the bare metal provisioning services.

 Cloudmesh Install Management
 ----------------------------------------------------------------------